-We have manufactured Zalviso devices and supplies on a small scale, including those needed for our Phase 3 clinical trials, and process validation for some of the device components has been completed.
-We, however, have not yet manufactured Zalviso devices and supplies on a large scale, for commercial purposes.
-We have completed the process validation for the device components and have manufactured launch supplies for delivery to Grünenthal; however, our experience is limited.
-We will continue to rely on contract manufacturers, component fabricators and third party service providers to produce the necessary Zalviso devices for the commercial marketplace.
-We currently outsource manufacturing and packaging of the controller, dispenser and cartridge components of the Zalviso device to third parties and intend to continue to do so.
-Some of these purchases and components were made and will continue to be made utilizing short-term purchase agreements and we may not be able to enter into long-term agreements for commercial supply of ARX-04 or Zalviso devices with third-party manufacturers, or may be unable to do so on acceptable terms.
-In addition, we have encountered and may continue to encounter production issues with our current or future contract manufacturers and other third party service providers, including the reliability of the production equipment, quality of the components produced, their inability to meet demand or other unanticipated delays including the scale-up and automation process, which would adversely impact our ability to supply our customers with ARX-04, if approved, and Zalviso, in the EU, and if approved, in the U.S. and any other foreign territories.
+We have manufactured and shipped launch supplies for delivery to Grünenthal; however, our experience is limited.
+We will continue to rely on contract manufacturers, component fabricators and third party service providers to produce the necessary ZALVISO devices for the commercial marketplace.
+We currently outsource manufacturing and packaging of the controller, dispenser and cartridge components of the ZALVISO device to third parties and intend to continue to do so.
+Some of these purchases and components were made and will continue to be made utilizing short-term purchase agreements and we may not be able to enter into long-term agreements for commercial supply of DSUVIA (known as ARX-04 outside the United States) or ZALVISO devices with third-party manufacturers, or may be unable to do so on acceptable terms.
+In addition, we have encountered and may continue to encounter production issues with our current or future contract manufacturers and other third party service providers, including the reliability of the production equipment, quality of the components produced, their inability to meet demand or other unanticipated delays including scale-up and automating processes, which could adversely impact our ability to supply our customers with DSUVIA, if approved in the U.S., ZALVISO in the EU, ARX-04, if approved outside the U.S., and ZALVISO, if approved in the U.S. and any other foreign territories.

 We may not be able to establish additional sources of supply for sufentanil-containing sublingual tablets or device manufacture.
 Such suppliers are subject to FDA and other foreign regulatory agency's regulations requiring that materials be produced under cGMPs or Quality System Regulations, or QSR, or in ISO 13485 accredited manufacturers, and subject to ongoing inspections by regulatory agencies.
 Failure by any of our suppliers to comply with applicable regulations may result in delays and interruptions to our product candidate supply while we seek to secure another supplier that meets all regulatory requirements.
-In addition, if we are unable to establish a reliable commercial supply of Zalviso for Grünenthal's Territory, we may be unable to satisfy our obligations under the Amended Agreements in a timely manner or at all, and we may, as a result, be in breach of the Amended Agreements.
+In addition, if we are unable to establish a reliable commercial supply of ZALVISO for Grünenthal's Territory, we may be unable to satisfy our obligations under the Amended Agreements in a timely manner or at all, and we may, as a result, be in breach of the Amended Agreements.

-For ARX-04, we currently package the finished goods under a manual process at the Patheon facility.
-The capacity and cost to package the ARX-04 units under this manual process is not sufficient to support successful future sales of ARX-04.
-We will need to purchase, install and validate new equipment and processes to automate the ARX-04 manufacturing process.
-The purchase and subsequent installation of this equipment to automate the ARX-04 packaging process will require substantial resources and take several years.
-There is no assurance that we will be able to successfully purchase, install or validate the equipment necessary to automate the ARX-04 packaging process.
+For DSUVIA, we currently package the finished goods under a manual process at the Patheon facility and another contract packaging facility.
+The capacity and cost to package the DSUVIA units under this manual process is not sufficient to support successful future sales of DSUVIA.
+We have initiated the process to purchase an automated filling and packaging line to support increased capacity packaging for DSUVIA.
+We expect to complete the acquisition and installation of this line in the second half of 2018.
+There is no assurance that we will be able to successfully purchase, install or validate the automated filling and packaging line for DSUVIA.
 If we are successful in the purchase, installation and validation of this equipment and process, there can be no assurance that we will be able to obtain the necessary regulatory approvals to manufacture product.